 As the Company's leases do not provide an implicit interest rate, the Company uses its incremental borrowing rate based on the information available at the lease commencement date.
 Upon transition to ASC Topic 842, the Company used the incremental borrowing rate on January 1, 2022 for all operating leases that commenced prior to that date.
 The Company has operating leases primarily for office space.
 Lease costs are generally fixed, with certain contracts containing escalations in the lessors' annual costs.
+During fiscal year 2023, certain leases were modified due to non-payment of rent which triggered remeasurement and reduction of lease liability and right-of-use assets.
+At December 31, 2023, the Company is in default of its primary office leases, distribution center lease and car fleet lease, providing the ability for lessors the ability to evict the Company from its premises or repossess the vehicles.

-For the years ended December 31, 2022, and 2021, rent expense including short-term leases was \$4.2 million and \$2.0 million, respectively.
-Cash paid for amounts included in operating lease liabilities was \$3.1 million as of December 31, 2022.
+For the years ended December 31, 2023, and 2022, rent expense including short-term leases was \$7.4 million and \$4.2 million, respectively.
+Operating lease expense included in rent expense was \$4.6 million and \$3.0 million respectively.
+Cash paid for amounts included in operating lease liabilities was \$3.5 million and \$3.1 million as of December 31, 2023 and December 31, 2022, respectively.

-The expected future payments relating to the operating and finance lease liabilities at December 31, 2022 are as follows:
+The expected future payments relating to the operating and finance lease liabilities at December 31, 2023 are as follows: